ZADNE/RealEngine/README.md

-# RealEngine: An engine-like library
+# RealEngine: A Vulkan-based engine-like library

 ## Features:
 - A set of convenient classes to ease Vulkan 1.3 rendering